Erie Railroad Co. v. Tompkins: Case history

 Erie Railroad appealed the verdict to the U.S. Court of Appeals for the Second Circuit.
 A panel consisting of U.S. circuit judges Thomas Walter Swan, Martin Thomas Manton, and Learned Hand heard the appeal and ruled in Tompkins's favor, affirming the trial court's verdict.
 The railroad then appealed to the U.S. Supreme Court, which agreed to hear the case and granted certiorari.

 Supreme Court decision

-On April 25, 1938, the Supreme Court issued a 6–2 decision in favor of Erie Railroad that overruled Swift v.
-Tyson and held that U.S. federal courts must apply state law, not general "federal common law", when adjudicating claims in lawsuits between citizens of different U.S. states.
+On April 25, 1938, the Supreme Court issued a 6–2 decision in favor of Erie Railroad, overruling Swift v.
+Tyson and holding that, when sitting in diversity, U.S. federal courts must apply state law instead of "general federal common law".